Jacob Chapman

-Jacob Anthony Chapman (born 22 October 2000) is an Australian professional soccer player who plays as a goalkeeper for club Huddersfield Town.
+Jacob Anthony Chapman (born 22 October 2000) is an Australian professional soccer player who plays as a goalkeeper for club St Mirren.

 Career

 Born in Wahroonga, Chapman spent his early career with Sydney United 58 and Marconi Stallions, before moving to England in 2018.
 He signed for Huddersfield Town in January 2019 following a trial, and spent loan spells in non-league at Ossett United and Gateshead.
 He moved on loan to Salford City on 1 September 2022.

 He made his debut for Huddersfield Town on 26 December 2023 in their 3–0 win against Blackburn Rovers, replacing the injured Chris Maxwell.

 On 21 March 2024, Chapman moved to Rochdale on loan until the end of the 2023–24 season.
+He signed on loan for Crawley Town in January 2026.

+St Mirren

+On 1 July 2026, Chapman signed for Scottish Premiership club St Mirren on an initial two-year deal for an undisclosed fee.